 - Learn to relax – stress can sometimes worsen tinnitus, so knowing how to reduce your stress levels can help you to manage tinnitus.

 - Chat to others with tinnitus – sharing experiences and tips with others who have tinnitus can be really useful.
-You can join the latest discussions on our online Tinnitus forum or visit a support group.
 The British Tinnitus Association has a list of independent tinnitus support groups on its website.

 - Let your family and friends know how tinnitus affects you – once your family and friends know how tinnitus affects you, they’ll be better equipped to support you.
 They may find our factsheet helpful.

 - Take steps to improve your general health – having a well-balanced diet and taking regular exercise will help your overall wellbeing and may help you to cope with tinnitus more easily.
 Your GP can give you advice about exercise and improving your diet.